drinfernoo/plugin.program.autowidget/README.md

 > **My widget never changes anymore!
 Who's in charge here?**

-After initializing an AutoWidget, if either the label or thw widget action are changed manually, they will quit updating correctly, and the widget will need to be set up again.
+After initializing an AutoWidget, if either the label or the widget action are changed manually, they will quit updating correctly, and the widget will need to be set up again.

 > **The label on my widget changes, but the widget takes forever to update!
 I'm writing a letter to the editor!**